gaborcsardi/uncovr/README.md

 - Terminal report, with line and function coverage, and a list of hyperlinked uncovered line intervals.
 - Summaries for (sub)directories.
+- HTML report including a summary table and details report for each file.
+- Upload test coverage results to <https://codecov.io>.

 ### Performance